CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/08_AnalyzingData01.md

 ## Analyzing Data

 Through this exercise you will learn key tools of analysis using QGIS.
-After completing these exercises you should be able to…
+After completing these exercises you will able to…

 * Use proximity based measures
 * Understand the principles and applications of boolean operations